Building Site Inspector

 4. English: Good communication skills, both written and verbal, are important for documenting findings, writing reports, and interacting with construction teams and stakeholders.

-5. ICT (Information and Communication Technology): Familiarity with digital tools and software can aid in recording and organizing data, as well as producing reports and documentation.
+5. ICT (Information and Communication Technology): Familiarity with digital tools and software can aid in recording and organising data, as well as producing reports and documentation.

 6. Geography: An understanding of geographical factors, such as terrain, climate, and environmental considerations, can be relevant when assessing construction sites.